kkrawiec/fuel/src/README.md

 At any given moment, an IterativeAlgorithm is in a certain State, which is a set of one or more EvaluatedSolutions.
 An IterativeAlgorithm can use one or more StoppingCondition to decide whether search should be terminated.

-To move from one State to another, IterativeAlgorithm uses SearchStep.
+To move from one State to another, IterativeAlgorithm uses a SearchStep.
 SearchStep takes the previous history of States (composed of at least the last State), and produces a new State.
 A SearchStep can (but does not have to) refer to solutions' Evaluation; in that case it is a SearchStepWithEval